Praha hlavní nádraží: Memorials of Nicholas Winton

+Transport accessibility

+Line C of the Prague metro leads to the Hlavní nádraží station.
+Access to it is located in the underground check-in hall.
+Trams are available from the stop "Hlavní nádraží", which is located in Bolzanova street approximately 250 meters from the station exit.
+There is also a bus stop above the new station hall, in front of the entrance to the historic building near the North-South Main Line, from which various international and domestic lines depart, including the night lines 905 and 911, and depart for Václav Havel Airport Prague every 15 to 30 minutes on the Airport Express.
+There is also a paid parking lot and a taxi stand.
+The Praha Masarykovo nádraží station is also nearby, it is 500 meters away as the crow flies and a 10-minute walk.
+Of the three pedestrian underpasses under the platform, the northernmost is the one leading to the Žižkov and Vinohrady (Prague) districts.
+From its exit, there is a stop of bus line No. 135 at a distance of about 350 m, and a stop of bus line No. 101 at a distance of about 400 m.

+Criticisms

+The park in front of the station (officially Vrchlické sady, popularly called Sherwood) is frequented by homeless people and drug addicts and the place is also notorious as a crossroads of male homosexual prostitution.
+The park belongs to Prague 1.
+The latter was supposed to start the reconstruction of the park already in 2009, but the reconstruction has not taken place yet.
+Previously, it was not even safe in the area of the check-in hall itself, but after the reconstruction completed in 2011, the situation improved significantly.

+Despite the extension of the platforms and the expansion of the track, the station is criticized for its insufficient capacity, which is why it cannot accommodate some suburban lines.

 Train services

 Long-distance services

-The station is an international transport hub, handling services to Germany (Munich, Bavaria-Bohemia RE (Regio-Express) services, and EuroCity/EuroNight services to Berlin, Dresden and Hamburg), Poland, Slovakia, Austria, Hungary, Switzerland, the Netherlands, Serbia, the Russian Federation, Ukraine, and Croatia in summer.
+The station is an international transport hub, handling services to Germany (Munich, Bavaria-Bohemia RE (Regio-Express) services, and EuroCity/EuroNight services to Berlin, Dresden and Hamburg), Poland, Slovakia, Austria, Hungary, Switzerland, Ukraine, and Croatia in summer.
 Services are operated by express trains, and also by ČD Class 680 Pendolino.
-Services to Moravia, Silesia, Slovakia, and Poland are also operated by open-access train operators LEO Express, RegioJet, and Arriva.
+Services are operated by Czech Railways and by open-access train operators LEO Express, RegioJet, and Arriva.

 Regional services

 In addition to international services, trains serve most of the larger Czech cities, such as Brno, Plzeň, České Budějovice, and Olomouc.

 Suburban services

-The station is served by most of the Esko Prague train lines which are dispatched from the nearby Masaryk Railway station.
+The station is served by most of the Esko Prague lines which are not dispatched from the nearby Masarykovo nádraží station.

-Intercity Bus services
+Intercity bus services

 Buses towards Český Krumlov, České Budějovice, Tábor and other Czech cities, as well as the Airport Express bus service to Václav Havel Airport Prague maintained by České dráhy, depart from Wilsonova street in front of the historical building.